primaTime/api-doc/rest/deleting.md

 Note: This functionality is currently implemented only for the following resources:

-- [Bill](../resources/billing/bill.md) - related BillItem will be deleted together
+- [Bill](../resources/billing/bill.md) - related BillItem, BillVat will be deleted together
 - [Project](../resources/time/project.md) - related Impulse, ProjectMember, ProjectWorkTypeLink, Task, TimeRecord will be deleted together
 - [Client](../resources/time/client.md) - related Bill, ContactPerson will be deleted together
 - [WorkType](../resources/time/worktype.md) - related ProjectWorkTypeLink will be deleted together